Bounded Model Checking for Unbounded Client Server Systems: DCModelchecker : A tool to verify Unbounded PNs

-If the above formula is satisfiable, the property $\phi$ is violated in the initial state and we have a {\bf witness} at $k=0$ and we can stop our search.
+The system description $M$, the property formula $\phi$, and external termination bound $k$ are given to us.
+First, we negate the property, $\psi=\neg \phi$.
+Note that the negation normal form of $\psi$ is always used in the BMC process.
+For the bound $k=0$ and the corresponding micro-step $\langle\lambda,\kappa\rangle=\langle 0,0\rangle$, we construct the formula $[M,\psi]_{\langle 0,0\rangle}$ and feed it to the solver.
+If the above formula is satisfiable, the property $\phi$ is violated in the initial configuration and we have a {\bf witness} at $k=0$ and we can stop our search.
 If the base case is unsatisfiable, we consider the next micro-step $\langle \lambda,\kappa\rangle$ -- with the bound $k=\lambda+\kappa=1$ -- and construct the formula $[M,\psi]_{\langle \lambda,\kappa\rangle}$ and feed it to the solver.
 If this formula is satisfiable, the property $\phi$ is violated for $k=\lambda+\kappa$ and we have a {\bf witness} for this $k$ and we can stop our search.
 Otherwise, we may continue with the next micro-step $\langle \lambda',\kappa'\rangle$ and so on.
 The order in which the micro-steps are considered is illustrated in Fig.~\ref{2dbmcunfolding}.
-We shall continue until we have considered all micro-steps for the termination bound $k$.
+We have depicted the workflow only up to $k=1$ in Fig.~\ref{fig:work1}.
+In practice, for the property $\phi$, we search until we have considered all micro-steps for the termination bound $k$.
+As expected, for the given model and bound $100$ (i.e, when parameter $k$ reaches $100$) it is observed that a counterexample is not found, hence we terminate.
+This means that the property holds for all traces of the model up to the length $100$.